Can Dogs Have Yogurt? Safe & Healthy Options for 2026

 Why plain?
 Many flavored yogurts contain artificial sweeteners, particularly xylitol, which is extremely toxic to dogs.
 Even natural sugars and fruit pieces can be too much for a dog’s digestive system.
 Plain yogurt typically contains live and active cultures, which are beneficial for gut health.

 Greek yogurt is also a popular choice.
 It’s strained more than regular yogurt, resulting in a thicker consistency and higher protein content.
-As long as it’s plain and unsweetened, Greek yogurt is generally safe for dogs.
+As long as it’s plain and unsweetened, Greek yogurt is generally safe for dogs, offering a good source of protein and calcium.

 Can Dogs Have Yogurt with Probiotics?